Pathoschild/smapi-mod-dump/compiled/okay/Wear More Rings/README.md

 Please report bugs on [GitHub](https://github.com/bcmpinc/StardewHack/issues).

 * The mod changes the network protocol.
 So when playing multiplayer, all players must have this mod installed.
-* While rings from the [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) and [Giant Crop Ring](https://www.nexusmods.com/stardewvalley/mods/1182) mods can be equipped in the additional slots, their effects won't be applied.
+* While rings from the [Giant Crop Ring](https://www.nexusmods.com/stardewvalley/mods/1182) mod can be equipped in the additional slots, their effects won't be applied.
+Rings from the [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) mod, v1.0.3+ should work though.
+* The additional ring slots are invisible when the [Bigger Backpack](https://www.nexusmods.com/stardewvalley/mods/1845) mod has been installed.
+Despite being invisible, they can still be clicked to (un)equip rings.

 ## Changes
 #### 1.0: